KarolDuracz/scratchpad/bootloader_x86/Custom Windows demo1 - FTP/README.md

 copy demo.txt > x:\users\public // copy to x:\users\public this demo.txt for test
 ```

+This is not perfect, but more quickly than ftp, ssh etc.
 <hr>
 <h2>This is a continuation from the "Custom Windows demo1" folder </h2>